 CamelBak clearly know what they are doing and have created a very good bladder hydration pack.
 It is comfy, easy to use and is big enough to fit all I need for a typical MTB ride.

 I will now use it for all but very short rides or when riding on the road.
 In particular it is ideal for longer rides where you need more water.
 It is ideal for mountain biking holidays where you don’t know whether a bike will have a bottle cage, and is very convenient if you will be catching chairlifts.

-It is worth pointing out that I have also used it for hiking, and I may well use it in the winter when snowboarding.
+It is worth pointing out that I have also used it for running, hiking, and I may well use it in the winter when snowboarding.
 It is also a versatile bit of gear, without the bladder it is a useful lightweight backpack, plus the bladder can be used in larger backpacks, many of which are hydration pack compatible.

 Although it is not an essential bit of kit for every mountain biker, I will conclude this CamelBak Rogue review by saying if your hydration needs have outgrown the bottle then you won’t go wrong purchasing a CamelBak Rogue.

+We hope you found this CamelBak Rogue review for MTB, running and hiking useful.
 The CamelBak Rogue RRP is £59.99 however I purchase mine online from Halfords for £47.99